 Mr Witty is the Chief Executive Officer (CEO).
 Mr Witty's biographical details can be found on pages 54 and 56.
 The Chairman leads the Board, and represents the Board to the CEO and other CET members as necessary between Board meetings.
 The CEO manages the Group and implements the strategy and policies adopted by the Board.
 The Chairman and the Chairmen of Board Committees communicate regularly with the CEO and other CET members.
-The division of responsibilities between the role of Chairman and the CEO has been set out in writing, agreed by the Board and appears in full on the company's website.
+The division of responsibilities between the role of Chairman and the CEO has been set out in writing, and agreed by the Board.